 Intend to raise the child Catholic

-Are unable to conceive and bear children or have medical problems that may be complicated by a pregnancy.
-It is expected the couple would have consulted a physician regarding their fertility problems prior to formal application
+It is expected the couple consult a physician regarding their fertility problems prior to formal application

 If an applicant does not meet the qualifications, Catholic Family Services will provide in writing information advising the applicant of the Department of Social Services website and a list of licensed child-placement agencies with contact information